 If you’re craving something sweet, reach for a piece of fruit instead.
 While most fruits are high on the glycemic index (meaning it will cause your blood sugar to spike and crash), some fruits like berries and watermelon are low on the glycemic index so they won’t cause the same problems.

 Chicken breast, beef, pork loin and lamb chops can be great protein sources on your no sugar diet.
-Protein sources high in fat may slow the digestive process which is beneficial for sugar metabolism and therefore can be an aid to those trying to quit sugar intake.
+Protein and healthy fat sources help slow the digestive process which is beneficial for sugar metabolism and therefore can be an aid to those trying to quit sugar intake.
 Foods like eggs, beef, pork chops and fish are all good sources of protein that won’t affect blood sugars as much as carbohydrates.

 Foods To Avoid